 Nail guns are used every day on many construction jobs.
 They boost productivity but also cause tens of thousands of serious injuries each year.
 Nail gun injuries are common - one study found that 2 out of 5 residential carpenter apprentices experienced a nail gun injury over a four-year period.
 Injuries resulting from use of nail guns hospitalize more construction workers than any other tool-related injury.
 When they do occur, these injuries are often not reported or given proper medical treatment.
 Research has identified that the risk of a nail gun injury is twice as high when using a multi-shot contact trigger as when using a single-shot sequential trigger nailer.

-Nail Gun Safety: The Facts.
+- Nail Gun Safety: The Facts.
 The Duke University and Center for Construction Research and Training (CPWR).
-Provides information to prevent worker injuries from nail guns as well as nail gun research and training articles.

 - Working conditions that do not pose a risk of serious harm.